 Tectum – The Perfect Zero-Knowledge Blockchain for Building Generative AI Tools

 First, Tectum is a layer-1 solution.
-This means that developers can build applications on our network.
+This means developers can build applications on our network.
 Despite popular opinion, blockchains are more than just crypto wallets and cryptocurrencies.
 Anyone with the right expertise can create excellent Generative AI tools to run on decentralized networks.